 DETROIT: Become Human is available now with the Digital Soundtrack, or the Collector’s Edition Soundtrack (Upgrade) within the Digital Deluxe Edition.
 You can read more about the game at its official game site.

-The soundtrack for DETROIT: Become Human is available for streaming now on Spotify & Apple Music.
+The soundtrack for DETROIT: Become Human is available now for streaming on Spotify and Apple Music.
 Please enjoy a Spotify Playlist we created of the various works of the soundtrack’s 3 composers – Philip Sheppard, Nima Fakhrara and John Paesano.